 “She was a tough girl.
 So I had a tactic: get to the net as soon as possible because, from the bottom of the net, she threw everything back, a bit like Chris Evert,” she told Roland Garros Magazine one day.
 In this final, Dürr once again demonstrated her mental toughness, winning the last set after being behind 4-2.

 “While I was on the court, I remembered what my coach told me: I had to fight to the end because I might not get another chance to play another Grand Slam final.”

-She is the first French woman to triumph in Paris since Nelly Adamson in 1948, and the next would be Mary Pierce in 2000.
+She was the first Frenchwoman to triumph in Paris since Nelly Adamson in 1948, and the next would be Mary Pierce in 2000.
 She also won the doubles title, teaming up with Gail Sherriff.
 The same year, she reached the semi-finals of the US Nationals, the forerunner of the US Open, where she was defeated by Billie Jean King (6-2, 6-4).

-During the Open Era, traveling with his dog named “Topspin”, his best attempts to add a second Grand Slam title to his record of achievements will come to a halt in the semifinals.
-She reached the semifinals three times, losing to King at Wimbledon in 1970 and then to Evonne Goolagong and Chris Evert at Roland Garros in 1972 and 1973.
+During the Open Era, travelling with her dog named “Topspin”, her best attempts to add a second Grand Slam title to her record of achievements all came to a halt in the semi-finals.
+She reached a Slam semi-final on three further occasions, losing to King at Wimbledon in 1970 and then to Evonne Goolagong and Chris Evert at Roland Garros in 1972 and 1973.

-Over the course of her career, Dürr won 16 singles titles and 65 doubles titles, including 7 Grand Slams, as well as 4 major titles in mixed doubles.
+Over the course of her career, Dürr won 16 singles titles and 65 doubles titles, including seven Grand Slams, as well as four major titles in mixed doubles.